tianyi-lab/BenTo/readme.md

 ## Datasets
 You can download the datasets at [huggingface](https://huggingface.co/datasets/cindermond/bento).
-We also support directly load datasets from huggingface by adding '--use_remote_data' flag in the evaluation script.
+We also support directly load datasets from huggingface by adding '--use_remote_data' flag in the inference script.
 In that case, '--data_folder' should be a cache directory to save the downloaded data.

 ## Inference
 We provide an [example inference script](inference.sh).